Gerry Dee: Publishing career

 In October 2012, Doubleday Canada published Dee's Teaching: It's Harder Than It Looks.
 Like Dee's sitcom Mr. D, Teaching is based on his ten years as a teacher.
 A national bestseller, the book came out in paperback in May 2013.

 Personal life

 Dee is the son of Scottish immigrant parents.
 He is a former high school physical education teacher.
 He was the first Canadian to win the San Francisco Comedy Competition.
 He played varsity hockey at St Francis Xavier University in Antigonish, Nova Scotia.
-Dee and his wife Heather have two daughters as well as one son, Breton.
+Dee and his wife, Heather, have two daughters and one son.